The 5 Best Marrakech Desert Tours [2024 Reviews]

 Not only can you enjoy the tranquil wilderness of the desert, but you can visit a fabulous UNESCO World Heritage Site and the snow-capped High Atlas Mountains.

-In my opinion, the 5 Marrakech desert tours reviewed below are the best you will find.
+In my opinion, these 5 top Marrakech desert tours reviewed below are the best you will find.
 Also see our Marrakech Travel Guide.

-If you go on the right desert tour from Marrakech, you can enjoy the warm hospitality of the Berber nomads, sleep in a tent out in the desert, and explore fascinating cultural sites that have attracted the attention of high-profile photographers and movie companies from all over the world.
+If you go on a good desert tour from Marrakech, you can enjoy the warm hospitality of the Berber nomads, sleep in a tent out in the desert, and explore fascinating cultural sites that have attracted the attention of high-profile photographers and movie companies from all over the world.

 Shared 3-Day Sahara Desert Tour From Marrakech To MerzougaMarrakech: 3-Day Desert Adventure2-Day Desert Safari To Zagora From Marrakech